Symbiotic and Pathogenic Interactions in Plants

 Objectives

-To know, in general, the mechanisms implemented by the plant during the initial stages and chronic phases of a biotic interaction.
+Understand, in broad terms, the mechanisms implemented by plants during the initial stages and chronic phases of a biotic interaction.

-Know how to inoculate a plant with a bacterium or a fungus and follow the appearance of symptoms (growth / disease / alteration of root development)
+Know how to inoculate a plant with bacteria or fungi and monitor the appearance of symptoms (growth/disease/alteration of root development).

 Read more